 However, there's a significant point to consider: while an internal SSD can hold and run games, an external SSD is usually used as a backup or extra storage device and may not consistently run games as efficiently as an internal SSD.

-In conclusion, if speed and performance are your top priorities, an internal SSD would be the better choice for gaming.
+In conclusion, if speed and performance are your top priorities, an internal SSD would be a better choice for gaming.
 But if you value flexibility and portability, then an external SSD could serve you well.

 What do you need to know before buying an SSD?